Recruitment firms going strong: Demystifying the business | BOE Report

 It is an employers’ market these days, however, sorting through the increased volume of applicants is onerous and time-consuming.

-There is a portion of candidates who are employed and not actively looking at job ads but are ready to hear about new opportunities.
+A large percentage of candidates who are employed and not actively looking at job ads, but are ready to hear about new opportunities.
 These people prefer to receive curated and discreet calls.
 There are also candidates who are actively looking.
-Search firms are tapped into every kind of candidate whatever stage they are at.
+Search firms are tapped into every kind of candidate, whatever stage they are at.

 Smaller or newer companies that aren’t well-known need to get the word out and search firms can get their information to the right candidates.